technokrat/vuexr/README.md

 By default, if a `<ar-element>` times out due to not being tracked anymore, it will fade out and it's content removed from the DOM.
 See (https://vuejs.org/v2/guide/transitions.html#Transitioning-Single-Elements-Components).

-If you want to handle things yourself, VueXR offers you a way to check if an `<ar-element>` is tracked from inside your `<ar-element>`'s content using [Scoped Slots](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots)
+If you want to handle things yourself, Vuexr offers you a way to check if an `<ar-element>` is tracked from inside your `<ar-element>`'s content using [Scoped Slots](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots)

 Just use the following pattern to access the `tracked` property for a given `<ar-element>`: